 - school funding and related issues like class size;

 - and employee evaluations and due process rights.

-It is nearly impossible for elected officials to convene without making a decision that affects public education.
-That is why our Association understands the link between public education policy and politics – and why our members are involved in politics.
-We understand political issues, and work to protect and advance public education and education employees’ issues in the political arena.
+Elected officials make decisions that affect public education, oftentimes without the input of the experts in public education: us.
+That is why our union understands the link between public education policy and politics.
+We understand education issues, and work to protect and advance public education and educators’ issues in the political arena.

-So Every Student Thrives – that is why our members work to pass local mill levies and bonds to improve their community schools.
-It’s why Association teams interview and compare political candidates, recommending to our members those who measure up on public school issues and show commitment for our values.
-And it’s why we are involved in ballot initiative and referenda campaigns: supporting issues that help public education and defeating those that have potential to harm our schools and students.
+We want every student to thrive – and that is why our members work to pass local mill levies and bonds to improve the schools in their community.
+It’s why our local unions interview and recommend political candidates who measure up on public school issues and show commitment for our values.
+And it’s why we are involved in ballot initiative and referenda campaigns: supporting issues that help public education and defeating those that have the potential to harm our schools and students.